Spreadsheet Models for Managers

 Links across sheets always use named ranges.
 There are no cross-sheet links using explicit cell references.

-Row captions are right justified, unless they caption an empty row.
+Row captions are right justified, unless they caption an empty row or a row of column headings.
 If all other cells in the row are empty, the row caption need not be justified.
 Row caption cells must be directly adjacent to the first cell of the data they caption.
 Row captions are in mixed case.

 Column headings are centered, in mixed case.

-Dollar amounts are formatted as $1,000.
-No pennies are indicated except when the precision is required for meaning, as in the per piece cost of an item or product.
+Currency amounts are formatted as #,##0.
+No decimal fractions are indicated except when the precision is required for meaning, as in the per piece cost of an item or product.
+The currency symbol is not permitted unless the workbook contains more than one kind of currency.
+We do this to avoid unnecessary visual clutter.

 No underline or strikethrough font styles.